-Landed’s down payment support program creates a tool so that educators can live near the communities they serve.
+Landed’s down payment program creates a tool so educators can live near the communities they serve.
 One component of working with Landed is that homebuyers need to contribute 10% down (a requirement of their partner lenders) to the cost of the home they wish to purchase.
 This requirement is challenging for many educators in cities with high home prices.

 Landed recognizes that they are one piece of a larger effort to tackle the housing crisis.
-They care about the individuals who aren’t currently able to work with Landed, but still need tools to enter the housing market.
+They care about the individuals who aren’t currently able to work with Landed, but still need resources to enter the housing market.
 That’s where I came in.
-The focus of my project was to think about how we could improve people’s chances of getting a home, even if they weren’t able to use Landed’s product.
-To do this, I analyzed data about why some educators are not financially ready to buy a home with Landed’s down payment support.
+The focus of my project was to think about how we could improve people’s chances of getting a home, even if they weren’t able to use Landed’s program.
+To do this, I analyzed data about why some educators are not financially ready to buy a home with Landed’s down payment program.
 Based off of my research, I created a database of resources that we could share with people to get them more financially prepared for homeownership.

 My biggest takeaway from my data analysis was that savings, and specifically having enough savings for a 10% down payment, stands as the largest barrier to homeownership for many educators.
 This information helped me focus my resource hunt on building better ways to save.
 My database includes resources that are city, county, and state specific so people can get tailored ways to improve their ability to buy a home.
 Some resources I learned about through my research include: the SparkPoint Centers, the NeighborhoodLift Program, the Mission Asset Fund, and many more.